Loved By Curls was created with Curly Girls in mind.

 Start easy.
 Buy one conditioner, one gel and if you need it, a low-poo or co-washing product.

 Dry your hair in an old t-shirt and focus on following the method properly rather than the products.
-You can follow this Curly Gurl Method Easy Step By Step Guide if you need further advice.
+You can follow my curly girl method easy step-by step guide if you need further advice.

 Whatever you do, keep at it because the method really does work!